How Overlooked Expenses Eat Into Your Rental Property Profits

 2. Poor Tenant Placement

 Three months into your vacancy, someone finally applies.
-You're excited — until you see a credit score below 500 and self-reported income that doesn't add up.
+You are excited — until you see a credit score below 500 and self-reported income that does not add up.
 The pressure to fill the unit pushes some landlords to approve this application anyway.
 That decision can cost thousands in unpaid rent, legal fees, and property damage.

 DIY landlords often scramble to find reliable vendors or put off "minor" repairs to save money.
-But procrastination turns small problems into expensive emergencies — and unhappy tenants who don't renew.
-Fast maintenance response isn't just good service; it's what drives lease renewals and protects your asset value.
+But procrastination turns small problems into expensive emergencies.
+The cost escalation of deferred maintenance is well documented:

 4. Inefficient Rent Collection